 Use the cookie cutter or freehand the heart shape.
 I had enough dough to make three hearts.
 Next, have your child imprint their thumbs into the center of the dough.
 I had my kiddos angle their fingerprints to create a little fingerprint heart in the center.

-I also used a pencil to indent each child’s name and year onto the front.
+I also used a pencil to indent each child’s name and year on the front.
 Older kids can decorate their hearts or make designs/imprints; however, their imagination moves them.

 Save any kind of painting until after they bake.
 Also, don’t forget to place a hole or a couple of holes in the dough for string or ribbon so you can hang them up or attach them to a beautiful flower bouquet.